Trump preparing to invoke emergency powers over coronavirus

 Pelosi promised a third coronavirus package will follow soon, though the House is leaving Washington on Friday for a previously scheduled recess.
 That measure will include more aggressive steps to boost the U.S. economy, which economists fear has already slipped into recession.

-But there’s little appetite within either party for Trump’s proposal to suspend collection of the 6.2% Social Security payroll tax.
+But there’s little appetite within either party for Trump’s proposal to suspend collection of the 6.2% Social Security payroll tax, and Democratic economic stimulus ideas like more generous food stamp benefits aren’t favored by Republicans, while Democrats aren’t very friendly to GOP ideas like easing business regulations.
 States are already clamoring for fiscal relief from Washington as the virus threatens their budgets.

+Mnuchin, however, said on Friday that the president remains committed to pursuing the payroll tax cut.
+“It is a giant stimulus.”

+Disruptions from the virus spread throughout the Washington metropolitan area, as the Capitol, White House and Supreme Court all declared themselves off-limits to the public for now, symbols of a nation hunkering down.
+And schools in the District of Columbia announced they would close, starting Monday, until April 1.

 The coronavirus crisis also got personal for Trump and some members of Congress.

-The president, his daughter Ivanka, Attorney General WIlliam Barr and lawmakers are among those who have been in contact with others who have now tested positive for the coronavirus.

-Australian Home Affairs Minister Peter Dutton, now in isolation at a hospital after testing positive for the coronavirus, had returned to Sydney from Washington, where he met Barr and Ivanka Trump last week.
+Australian Home Affairs Minister Peter Dutton was in isolation at a hospital after testing positive for the coronavirus.
+He returned to Australia on Sunday from Washington, where he met Attorney General William Barr and Trump’s daughter, Ivanka, last week.

-White House officials have not responded to questions about whether the administration officials intend to be tested or self-quarantine.
+White House officials, including representatives for Ivanka Trump, have not responded to questions about whether they intend to be tested or self-quarantine.

+The White House has insisted officials are following CDC guidelines and that “there is currently no indication to test patients without symptoms, and only people with prolonged close exposure to confirmed positive cases should self-quarantine.”

 Barr, meanwhile, was staying home Friday, though he “felt great and wasn’t showing any symptoms,” according to his spokeswoman Kerri Kupec.
 She said the CDC did not recommend testing at this point.

-In addition, just days after meeting Trump and Sen. Rick Scott, R-Fla., at the president’s Mar-a-Lago resort, the communications chief for Brazil’s president, Fábio Wajngarten, tested positive for coronavirus.
+In addition, just days after meeting Trump and Sen. Rick Scott, R-Fla., the communications chief for Brazil’s president, Fábio Wajngarten, tested positive for coronavirus.
+A photo of the president, the senator and Wajngarten shows the trio shoulder-to-shoulder at Trump’s Mar-a-Lago resort last weekend.
 Scott said he was isolating himself.
-Trump, 73, said he was not concerned.
+Trump, 73, said he was unworried.

+“We had dinner in Florida at Mar-a-Lago with the entire delegation,” Trump told reporters at the White House.
+“But we did nothing very unusual.
+We sat next to each other for a period of time.”
+Asked whether he should be tested, Trump replied, “I am not concerned.”

+White House spokeswoman Stephanie Grisham said the White House is aware of public reports that a member of the Brazilian delegation tested positive.
+Confirmatory testing is pending.

 Lawmakers from both parties expressed alarm at the U.S. response, and especially over how few patients have been tested.

-Note: - Update: One dead in Lavalette restaurant shooting